polarityio/urlscan/README.md

 ## urlscan Integration Options

-### urlscan URL
-The base URL to use for the urlscan API.
-Default is set to: https://urlscan.io/api

 ### API Key
 A valid urlscan API Key which can be generated on the urlscan dashboard.
 (Only required for manual new URL submission)